alexanderblinn/mastr_api/README.md

 ## About The Project
 The Marktstammdatenregister (MaStR) is an official register of all installed plants and devices in the German energy system and is maintained by the Federal Network Agency (BNetzA).

-The Marktstammdatenregister API Web Services provides HTTP interfaces for programmatic data exchange between the Market Master Data Register and clients.
+The Marktstammdatenregister API Web Services provides HTTP interfaces for programmatic data exchange between the Marktstammdatenregister and clients.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>